 So, maybe writing is not your thing, but you can still help us capture personal stories of our history – our legacy.
 Volunteer to tell us your story or nominate family members, friends or neighbors to share their unique perspective.
 Submit nominations to Angela – include the nominee’s name & contact information and why you are nominating them.
 Not a fan of email – call 503 823-4211.
 Interns and volunteers will be interviewing people to include their stories with our publication.
-We are currently recruiting high school students from the Metropolitan Learning Center to serve as interns — not only helping with this project, but helping them to complete an educational requirement.
-If you attend another local high school, feel free to contact us as well.
+We are currently recruiting interns and volunteers.
+If you know of someone interesting in assisting, please send us their name or send them a link to this page.
+Applications are due by noon on March 18, 2015.

 How will the content be used?